 Even if your cat may be looking energetic and nothing is wrong with them, it is essential to bring them to the vet for a check-up annually to see any underlying medical issues.

-Once they reach 7th to 10th years, you will notice that your cat will begin to move more slowly and will decrease playtime activities.
+Once they reach the 7th to 10th year, you will notice that your cat will begin to move more slowly and will decrease playtime activities.

 This age 11 to 14 years, is where your cat will have a higher chance of being sick due to less exercise and becoming more finicky when it comes to eating.
 They will also slowly show the most common older cat health problems symptoms.

 Geriatric cats, aging from 15 years old and above, usually exhibit behavioral changes; that’s why it is essential to get them evaluated more frequently for an underlying medical problem.